JonathanLGeorge/DemoAPI/README.md

 optional dependencies
--body-parser : used to help parse the Json HTTP requests into into our server
+-body-parser : used to help parse the Json HTTP requests into into our server -nodemon : this will restart our server for us every time we make a change to our code

 What is a Restful API?